 Steven Spielberg’s remake of War of the Worlds is almost a mirror image of his 1977 sci-fi Sense of Wonder epic Close Encounters of the Third Kind.
 Instead of ethereal cereal happy-folk from beyond the stars, an American family is confronted with old-fashioned H.G.
-Wells invaders that disintegrate first, and suck blood later.
-In an interview later in his career, Spielberg said that he no longer identified with the premise of CE3K: Roy Neary ditches his job, his wife and his kids for the thrill of a one-way fling into the cosmos.
+Wells invaders that disintegrate first and suck blood later.
+In a later interview Spielberg admitted that he no longer identified with the premise of CE3K: Roy Neary ditches his job, his wife and his kids for the thrill of a one-way fling into the cosmos.
 Becoming a father (and witnessing the new insecurities of Perpetual War politics) clearly changed Spielberg’s outlook.
-In his War of the Worlds (no ‘The’), struggling to protect one’s kids and just make it through another day is the REAL heroic endeavor.
+In his War of the Worlds (no ‘The’) struggling to protect one’s kids and make it through another day is the REAL heroic endeavor.
 Spielberg’s new paterfamilias is no longer an immature fanboy.

 The action begins in a New Jersey shipping yard.
 Divorced dad Ray Ferrier (Tom Cruise) resents being encumbered with his resentful children while his ex-wife Mary Ann (Miranda Otto) vacations with her new husband.
 Young Rachel (Dakota Fanning) is impatient, and the resentful teenager Robbie (Justin Chatwin) disobedient.
 Then an overwhelmingly powerful alien force attacks, and Ferrier finds himself responsible for two kids that don’t really trust him.
 Fleeing in a stolen car, they join a tide of humanity being swept before an onslaught of colossal walking tripods armed with unopposable heat rays.
 After narrowly surviving a number of close encounters with the conquerors, Ray and Rachel are separated from Robbie and hole up with an emotionally unstable survivalist, Harlan Ogilvy (Tim Robbins).
 Surrounded by an invader encampment, they must lay low while alien surveillance probes investigate their basement hideout.